sagan/simplegoproxy/README.md

 ### Request signing

-Additional, if "key" flag is set, all requests to Simplegoproxy (except requests of `data:` urls) must be signed via HMAC-SHA256 using the key.
+If "key" flag is set, "request signing" will be enabled.
+It's the core security mechanism of Simplegoproxy.
+When request signing is enabled, all requests to Simplegoproxy must be signed via HMAC-SHA256 using the key.
 The message being signed is the "canonical url" of the request.
-The result MAC (message authentication code) should be provided in `_sgp_sign` parameter of the request.
+The result MAC (message authentication code) must be provided in `_sgp_sign` parameter of the request.

 The "canonical url" is the target url with all `_sgp_*` modification parameters (excluding `_sgp_sign` and `_sgp_keytype`) in query values.
 All query values sorted by key.